crazerly/prosthetic-hand/README.md

 Thicker gloves are recommended as rubber gloves crease and expand more when you put them on, which can affect readings from the pressure sensors.
 However, I only had rubber gloves which were accurate enough once with precise calibration.
 The pressure sensors were made out of Velostat and copper tape, which is a cheap alternative to pressure or flex sensor components.
 To make the sensor, I stuck a strip of copper tape to each side of the Velostat and soldered wires on each side for 5V and GND.
-Here is the schematic for the sensor:
+Here is the schematic for the sensor (there should be a 50kΩ resistor before 5V, after the pin wire):
 <div align="center">
   <img src="https://github.com/crazerly/robotic-hand/blob/main/imgs/schematic.png" width="400">
 </div>